andypern/demos/spark-streaming-m7/README.md

 * install shark & cloudera odic drivers and plugins (links needed)
 * in tableau, load up the proper ODBC connection, then choose 'multiple tables', then 'pump view' join with 'maint_table'.  save the connection  (**need screenshots**)

-##Running the demo the first time
+##Running the demo

 The idea here is that you'll populate the tables once, then just re-use them over and over later.

+###Intro

+Show slide deck, stepping through the animations before proceeding.

+* Pop into the MCS console, showing the cluster dashboard.
+Highlight the 'spark-master' service running.
+* click on the 'spark master' icon in the lower-left, and then click the pop out to open a new tab, pointing to the spark-master UI.
+Explain that there are 3 spark slaves running, each of which is available to share in the application load, and each of which will be leveraging CPU, RAM, and local storage for running applications and jobs.
+Spark can be configured on a per application basis to utilize a specific amount of CPU and memory, and leverages data-locality in MapRFS to get the best possible performance.
+* Discuss how Spark uses a Directed-Acyclic-Graph (DAG) to minimize redundant processing and maximize efficiency when running applications.
+* Show that Sharkserver2 is running a an application, and explain that to spark, its just another app that can utilize resources in a coordinated and controlled manner.
+* If you like, click on the shark application, then on `Application Detail UI` to show that you can even see the queries which have been run against sharkserver2, and the completion times in ms/s.

+Now, lets get the data flow started.  switch to your screen w/ terminals loaded.

 ###Populating tables

-1. Make sure you have 3 terminal windows ssh'd into the cluster, where you've cd'd into the following directory:
+1. Make sure you have 3 terminal windows ssh'd into the cluster.
+Put them all in the scripts folder:

+		cd /mapr/demo.mapr.com/demos/spark-streaming-m7/scripts

+2. Then, source the env.sh file:

+		source /mapr/demo.mapr.com/demos/spark-streaming-m7/scripts/env.sh

+	>this gives you some handy aliases..

-2. In `terminal-1`, startup the listener:
+3. In `terminal-1`, startup the listener:

 		sh ./start_listener.sh

+	or, use the alias:

+		step-1_start_listener

 	>this will kick off netcat, and drop you back into the shell

-3. Again in  `terminal-1`, launch the spark-streaming script, which will get our app running and ready to receive data:
+4. Again in  `terminal-1`, launch the spark-streaming script, which will get our app running and ready to receive data:

 		sh ./run_m7_streaming_import.sh

+	Or, use the alias:

+		step-2_start_streaming

 	>After about 30 seconds the output will stop, and it will be ready to receive data.
+Explain that the application is able to not only receive data as it is generated, but also insert into an M7 table, while creating a composite-key based on some of the columns, to generate a unique key which is : "PUMP_NAME_Date_Time".
+Explain that the application could easily be retooled to base its composite key off of a different set of columns, or even use random numbers to spread it across regions differently.

-4. Now in `terminal-2`, start pushing data.
+5. Now in `terminal-2`, start pushing data.
 Note that you can stop/start this at will, so long as you leave the listener and spark-streaming app running:

 		sh ./push_data.sh

+	Or, use the alias:

+		step-3_push_data

 	> output will show you one row every SLEEPSECS.
 Notice that every BATCHSECS `terminal-1` will show some output as well..

-5. Wait about 60 seconds for data to populate our table In `terminal-3` we're going to look at the table and make sure that data is appearing:
+6. Wait about 60 seconds for data to populate our table In `terminal-3` we're going to look at the table and make sure that data is appearing:

-		hbase shell

-		>scan '/tables/sensortable', {LIMIT => 5}
+		echo "scan '/tables/sensortable', {LIMIT => 3}" | hbase shell

-> hit 'crtl-d' to exit this prompt
+	Or, use the alias:

+		step-4_table_scan

 ###External access to tables